jaison-b/CheckoutApp/README.md

 444, AddOnPercent, 2017-01-30, 2017-02-15, 1, 50
 555, AddOnUnit, 2017-01-30, 2017-02-15, 3, 1
 ```
+List of Promo Types supported currently:
+  1. *SalePrice* - for discounted price on sale items
+  2. *SalePercent* - for discounted percent on sale item
+  3. *BundleDiscount* - for bundle discounds for e.g Buy 3 apple for $2.00 type deals
+  4. *AddOnPercent* - for add promotions like Buy one get one type offers
+  5. *AddOnUnit* - for add on promotions like Buy one get 50% off

 ##### Input Orders file format [sample]
 ```
 PRODUCT_ID, UNITS